LauraACodes/Tsoha_WHoney/README.md

 - The hives: where, which queen, did it survive the winter, diseases.
 - The farms: where are the farms located, when.
 - Caretaking actions: which and when (check-up, feeding, disease control, queen change..)
-- Harvesting and spinning (? linkous in FI): when, from which hive, how much.
-- Storage: how much raw honey, different sized jarred honey and from which harvest batch.
-- Costs: What kins of investments to equipment, queens, sugar, disease control etc.
-- Profits: What sold and to what price.

 In the data warehouse each of these would have their own table, and also several links (joint table?) between them.
 Some additional tables